dshadoff/PC_Engine_RP2040_Projects/PCFXMouse/Readme.md

 ### Compilation

-This was built using Pico-SDK version 1.3.0, which was just released.
-In truth, this had been working with pico-sdk 1.2.0 and a special version of TinyUSB as of July 4... but I preferred to wait until a standard development environment was available, as I would prefer not to support the development environment itself.

-pico_sdk_import.cmake is from the SDK, but is required by CMake (and thus replicated here).
+This was built using Pico-SDK version 1.4.0 . pico_sdk_import.cmake is from the SDK, but is required by CMake (and thus replicated here).

 This is based on the TinyUSB Host HID example, and since this often changes (required by refactoring of the Host HID code), the initial commit baseline is the source ocde of that example.

 To build the source, first ensure that you have the right version of the RaspberryPi/piso-sdk installed.
-As this board targets the Adafruit QtPy2040 board, you should run the make_ada.sh script (under UNIX).
+As this board targets the Adafruit KB2040 board, you should run the build_kb2040.sh script (under UNIX).
 Then, "cd build" and "make".

 I have also included a release version of the program as a uf2 file in the releases/ folder; just drag and drop it